alessandroarmando/alessandroarmando.github.io/pk-exercise/index.md

 - [your private key](benso.prk) (Passphrase: "pippo")
 - [your public key](benso.puk)

+Note: After importing the private key you must tell GPG that you trust these keys.
+After all, since here you are impersonating the Count of Cavour, these are your keys.
+Use the ``gpg --edit-key`` command and set the trust for this key to ``ultimate``.

 You receive the following three messages apparently from Gen. Garibaldi:

 * [Message 1](sailing-off-1.gpg)